Leftist Boric set to become new Chile president as Kast concedes defeat | DW | 19.12.2021

 "I just spoke with Gabriel Boric and congratulated him on his great success," Kast tweeted.
 "From today he is the elected President of Chile and deserves all our respect and constructive collaboration.
 Chile is always first."

+"We are united," Boric tweeted shortly after his election victory was confirmed.
+"We are hope.
+We are more when we are together.
+We continue!"

-Boric has 55% of the votes with 68% of polling stations reporting.
-Kast has 45% of the votes.
+Boric had garnered 55% of the votes with 68% of polling stations reporting.
+Kast had 45% at the same stage.

 With polling stations closing at 6 p.m. local time (2100 GMT), initial results followed soon after.